PoohL0ve/data_analytics/README.md

 3. Thematic Analysis: groups qualitative data into categories based on the frequency that they appear.
 4. Grounded Tehory Analysis: creates a hypothesis from the data that was collected and analysed.
 5. Discourse Analysis: aims to understand the meaning behind data that is not quantitative.

+## Data Analysis Tools
+There are numerous tools that can be used in data analysis.
+The following are some key tools:
+- Speadheets: Micorsoft and Google Sheets
+- SQL: Structured Query Language for working with databases
+- Visualisation Tools: Power BI and Tableau to make static or dynamic visuals
+- Programming Languages: Python and R along with relevant libraries like pandas, ggplot, and seaborn are the main programming languages used.